-Bradley should know, because he also loves being in the high snowy peaks.
+Bradley should know—he also loves being in the high snowy peaks.
 As he was finishing high school, he and a friend attended a college fair and decided to attend Western State in Gunnison, Colorado, where he saw snow for the first time.

 “We ran outside to make snow angels in our bare feet.
 The Colorado kids thought we were crazy,” Bradley said.
-“We fell in love with kayaking, and snow skiing.
+“We fell in love with kayaking and snow skiing.
 Every morning we would wake up and say, ‘what can we do today?’
-The mountains have so much to offer, that it quickly became my second love.”
+The mountains have so much to offer that they quickly became my second love.”

-While Bradley will always live in Hawaii, he could easily envision how he might have spent his life in Jackson Hole, Telluride or Bozeman.
+While Bradley maintained he would always live in Hawaii, he could easily envision how he might have spent his life in Jackson Hole, Telluride, or Bozeman.
 And each year he makes a trip back to his “second home” to go skiing.

 For many seasons, most of that training focused on bicycling.
-But for the past five years it’s been all about standup paddleboarding.
-Which, Bradley said, is the best offseason way to train for the alpine that he’s ever seen.
+But for the past five years it’s been all about standup paddleboarding, which, Bradley said, is the best offseason way he’s found to train for the alpine.